latte-central/latte-tutorial/src/latte_tutorial/ch02_game_rules.clj.md

 In the composition example above we did something rather unusual in Clojure: we described the type of functions using the notation `(==> T U)` with `T` the type of the input, and `U` the type of the returned value.
-;;

 As we'll quickly see, in a type theory the explicit mentioning of type becomes an essential part of the mathematical language.
 As I often say if I am not totally sold to the use of (static) types in programming (otherwise I would maybe not use Clojure for starters), I am totally sold to the use of types in logic and mathematics.
-I find much more interested in having a "set of integers" rather than a "set" without further mentioning of the type of things I'll find as elements.
+I find much more interests in having a "set of integers" rather than a "set" without further mentioning of the type of things I'll find as elements.

 So if we want to define e.g. the identity function not directly in Clojure but